-- Use a repellent with DEET (the chemical N-N-diethyl-meta-toluamide) or permethrin according to the instructions given on the product label.
+Use a repellent with DEET (the chemical N-N-diethyl-meta-toluamide) or permethrin according to the instructions given on the product label.
 DEET products should not be used on infants under two months of age and should be used in concentrations of 30% or less on older children.
 Permethrin products are intended for use on items such as clothing, shoes, bed nets and camping gear, and should not be applied to skin.
 Other repellents, such as picaridin, oil of lemon eucalyptus and IR 3535, have also been found to provide protection against ticks.
-More information on choosing a repellent and how to use repellents safely is included on the MDPH Public Health Fact Sheet on Tick Repellents at www.mass.gov/dph/tick. - Wear long, light-colored pants tucked into your socks or boots, and a long-sleeved shirt.
-This may be difficult to do when the weather is hot, but it will help keep ticks away from your skin and help you spot a tick on your clothing faster. - Stay on cleared trails when walking or hiking, avoiding the edge habitat where ticks are likely to be. - Talk to your veterinarian about tick control options (tick collars, repellents) for your pets. - More information on choosing a repellent and how to use repellents safely is included in the MDPH Tick Repellents fact sheet.
-Contact the MDPH at (617) 983-6800 for a hard copy.
+More information on choosing a repellent and how to use repellents safely is included on the MDPH Public Health Fact Sheet on Tick Repellents at www.mass.gov/dph/tick.

+Wear long, light-colored pants tucked into your socks or boots, and a long-sleeved shirt.
+This may be difficult to do when the weather is hot, but it will help keep ticks away from your skin and help you spot a tick on your clothing faster.